Bio-medical Hyaluronic Acid polysaccharides (HA)

 Cross-linking Modifications

-Cross-linking is the most prevalent method of forming HA gels.
+Cross-linking is the most prevalent method of forming hyaluronic acid gels.
 Hydroxyl and carboxyl groups are integral for cross-linking, with the hydroxyl groups cross-linked through ether bonds and the carboxyl groups through ester bonds.
 The appearance of the cross-linked product varies significantly depending on the degree of cross-linking.

 Hydroxyl Cross-linking